Welcome to today's edition of the Rush 24-7 podcast.

 So he ought to be revved and ready.

-We have a substitute broadcast engineer who's ignoring everybody today, so we don't know why that's gonna go.
+We have a substitute broadcast engineer who's ignoring everybody today, so we don't know how that's going to go.

-But normally professionalism rears its ugly head or its beautiful head, whichever the case may be, and everything's gonna be fine.
+But normally professionalism rears its ugly head or its beautiful head, whichever the case may be, and everything's going to be fine.

 Remember, I'm the glue, so as long as I'm cool, everything else will be fine as well.